romanstan1/performance-test-nextjs/README.md

+# Performance Project

-# This project was bootstrapped with Create Next app
+## Bootstrapped with Create Next app

-## It is a Server Side Rendered Ecommerce demo app build using Next Js, and PWA
+## This is a Server Side Rendered Ecommerce demo app build using Next Js, and PWA

 Next js provides SSR, code splitting and prefetching by default.
 It is SSR framework for React.